 After telling reporters his team had little chance to finish in the first division, skipper Phil Cavarretta is fired by the Cubs.
 The 36 year-old player-manager, who compiled a 169-213 (.442) record during his three years at the helm, is the first person to lose a managerial position during spring training.

 At the suggestion of A’s owner Charlie Finley, orange-colored balls are used in an 11-5 exhibition game loss to the Indians.
 The concept is dropped when Cleveland outfielder George Hendrick, who hit three home runs in the contest, claimed he had difficulty picking up the ball due to the lack of red seams on a white sphere.

 Mel Stottlemyre, suffering from a torn rotator cuff, is given his unconditional release by the Yankees.
-The team's future pitching coach compiled a 164-139 record and a 2.97 ERA as well as tossing 40 shutouts.
+The team's future pitching coach compiled a 164-139 record and a 2.97 ERA, tossing 152 complete games that includes 40 shutouts.

 Rickey Henderson is added to the Red Sox Opening Day roster when his contract is purchased from Triple-A Pawtucket.
 The future Hall of Fame outfielder, who joined the exclusive 3,000-hit club on the final day of last season, will begin his 24th year in the majors, appearing with his eighth different club.

 Major League baseball announces there will be a minute of silence at 9:11 at every major league team's first night game this season to remember September 11th's tragic events.
 The song 'God Bless America' will continue to be sung during the seventh-inning stretch of all games.